+- Diploma Program

-Diploma Program 800 Contact Hours 26.00 Semester Credits 32 Instructional Weeks - Full Time
+- 800 Contact Hours

+- 26.00 Semester Credits

+- 32 Instructional Weeks Full Time

+- Average Time to Complete 8 Months

 The Medical Office Administration (MOA) program is a generalist program that equips graduates with the skills necessary to function in a wide range of medical office business and financial settings.
 Specific skills include accounts receivable and payable, billing and fee collection, payroll and taxes, records management, insurance claims processing, insurance coding, typing and word processing, medical terminology, anatomy, oral and written communications, and public relations.